 My Teaching Approach.

 The foundation of my training method is to teach you the basic mechanics and skills of clicker training.
-We then apply those skills by teaching your dog a set of simple but useful behaviors.
+This becomes your language.
+We then apply that language by teaching your dog a set of simple but useful behaviors.
 In doing so, we are establishing a clear line of communication between you and your dog.
 Your dog is “learning to learn”.